koenderks/aRtsy/README.md

 # aRtsy: Generative Art Using R

-I like pretty pictures and I like R. In the `R` package `aRtsy` I combine these two things into what people generally call generative art, resulting in some(times) nice looking pictures.
+I like pretty pictures and I like `R`.
+In the `aRtsy` package I combine these two things into what people generally call generative art, resulting in some(times) nice looking pictures.
 I am lucky I got `R` because I cannot paint at all.

 You can install and load the `aRtsy` package by running the code below.